 This is a very accurate and well made chuck.

-Just would not part with this lathe as I use it all the time.
+The Emco Unimat 3 lathe has been part of my life for over 40 years and I just would not part with it.
 Mine is a tad tired in some areas but with adjustments here and there is still able to machine almost anything.

 The Unimat 3 had a great circular saw attachment.
 The real benefit of this was the precision with which you can strip and machine wood for model making purposes.

 The only downside is the Unimat 3 motor is a tad underpowered for this type of work and so you do need to take your time or you will stall it.
 Quite frankly anything thicker than 6mm with hardwoods is just too much for it.